MoonPoet/xaprb-src/content/blog/2007/08/24/mysql-toolkit-version-815-released.md

 2007-08-23: version 1.0.0

    * MySQL socket connection option didn't work.
-   * Added a check that the server is a slave.
+   * Added a check that the server is a replica.

 Changelog for mysql-slave-restart: